Garbage Collector

 • O(1) membership checks — Pinned objects, temp roots, and root objects are stored in THashMap<TGCManagedObject, Boolean> (TGCObjectSet) for O(1) PinObject, AddRootObject, AddTempRoot, and RemoveTempRoot operations, avoiding O(n) linear scans on every allocation.

-• Generation-counter mark tracking — Instead of clearing the GCMarked flag on every object at the start of each collection (an O(n) pass), the GC uses a generation counter (TGCManagedObject.FCurrentMark).
-AdvanceMark increments the counter in O(1), and an object is considered "marked" when its FGCMark matches FCurrentMark.
+• Generation-counter mark tracking — Instead of clearing the GCMarked flag on every object at the start of each collection (an O(n) pass), the GC uses a generation counter.
+AdvanceMark increments the counter in O(1), and an object is considered "marked" when its FGCMark matches the current generation.
 This eliminates a full pass over the managed objects list per collection.
+The counter is shared across threads, and full/young collection holds a global collector lock so shared intrinsic objects cannot race on mark state.

 • O(1) `UnregisterObject` — Each managed object stores its index in the managed objects list (GCIndex).
 Unregistration nils the slot at the known index instead of performing an O(n) linear scan.
 The sweep phase compacts nil slots during its existing pass.